-§ Adding CNAME records (/guides/basic-setup/adding-cnamerecords)
+§ Adding CNAME records (/guides/basic-setup/adding-cname-records)

-To use Fastly with your website or application, you will need to create a CNAME DNS record for your domain name.
+To use Fastly with your website or application, you will need to create a CNAME DNS record for your domain name (/guides/about-fastly-services/domain-names-and-fastly-services).
 Fastly provides many different hostnames for CNAME records.
 The URL you select will depend on whether or not you use a TLS certificate, and whether or not you want to cache resources globally or only in the US and Europe.